0x4007/travel-stipend/memory-bank/activeContext.md

    - Add more unit tests for utility functions
    - Create integration tests for end-to-end calculation
    - Test edge cases and error handling
+   - Add more comprehensive tests for the Google Flights scraper

 2. **Improve Documentation**:

    - Add more detailed comments to complex functions
    - Create comprehensive README with examples
    - Document configuration options
+   - Document the web scraping strategies

 3. **Enhance Data Validation**: